angieyao/travelideas/README.md

-# Using HTML to design this website for travelers to explore more tourist attractions.
+Using HTML to design this website for travelers to explore more tourist attractions.<br>
 <h3>/ HOME /</h3>
   Link to every tab in one site.<br>
 <h3>/ ABOUT /</h3>